-In simple terms, inventory management is defined as any practice undertaken to handle your inventory.
+In simple terms, inventory management is any practice you would undertake to handle your inventory.
 Your inventory is your stock - those items that your business holds with the intention of selling.

-While inventory management might not be the most exciting aspect of running a business, it’s importance shouldn’t be underestimated.
+While inventory management might not be the most exciting aspect of running a business, you cannot underestimate its importance.
 Why?
 Simply put, it can make or break your business.

 A few inventory management techniques to consider include:

 Shortened as FIFO, it means that your oldest stock is sold first rather than your newest stock.
 While this method works best for perishable products, it can work just as well for non-perishable products.

 Otherwise known as accurate forecasting, demand forecasting refers to the ability to predict customer demand.
 While it’s not the easiest technique to master, it’s worth considering since it can create repeat customers.

 As Joffrey Collignon and Joannes Vermorel point out, this method “aims to draw managers’ attention on the critical few (A-items) and not on the trivial many (C-items)”.
-It’s also referred to as Selective Inventory Control.
+It’s also referred to as selective inventory control.